parabolala/bpylist2/README.rst

 bpylist2 |pypi version| |Build Status|
 ======================================

-This is a fork of Marketcircle/bpylist, which is hopefully more responsive to PRs.
+This is a fork of Marketcircle/bpylist.
+This one is hopefully more responsive to PRs.

 Implementation of the `Apple's Binary
 Plist <https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man5/plist.5.html>`__